-On behalf of the Board of Directors and the Executive Committee, I would like to thank customers, shareholders, employees and business partners of the Company as well as those who have always supported the Company's business and confirm that the business will be conducted in a moral, honest, and ethical manner by focusing on good corporate governance and risk management and promoting environmental activities for sustainable development.
+On behalf of the Board of Directors and executives, I would like to thank the Company's customers, shareholders, employees and trade partners including all parties involved who have always supported the Company's business.
+I would like to affirm that the Company will operate the business morally and ethically with honesty while focusing on good governance, placing importance on risk management and supporting environmental activities which lead to sustainable development.